guruucsd/DifferentialEncoding/ADD_EXPERIMENT.md

       * `train.TLAB` - [1 x examples] a text label for each expected output (used for display or filtering purposes)
      * any other metadata that you'd like to have for your analysis code.

-4. Write the function(s) that creates the actual stimuli (i.e. each image in the form of an array) for that experiment, e.g., a create_dots function.
+4. Write the function(s) that creates the actual stimuli (i.e. each image in the form of an array) for that experiment, e.g., a `create_dots` function.
 The parameters should allow for various types of stimuli to be created, e.g. a "distance" variable for the distance between dots.
-The function(s) will be called by the main body of the de_StimCreate.m code.
+The function(s) will be called by the main body of the `de_StimCreate.m` code.

-5. Write the code that creates the appropriate variables (see the parameters in the header) to be assigned to train and test.
+5. Write the code that creates the appropriate variables (see the parameters in the header) to be assigned to `train` and `test`.
 This will require calls to the functions that actually create the stimuli images, and creating and setting the appropriate labels.

 #### 2. (optional) Add analysis code.